mostjs-community/subject/README.md

 import { newDefaultScheduler } from '@most/scheduler'

 // Create a new Scheduler for use in our application.
-// Usually you will want to only have 1 scheduler and should be shared across
+// Usually, you will want to only have one Scheduler, and it should be shared
-// your application
+// across your application.
 const scheduler = newDefaultScheduler()

 const [ sink, stream ] = create<number>()

-// listen to our stream
+// Listen to our stream.
-// will log "1", "2", and "3"
+// It will log 1, 2, and 3.
 runEffects(tap(console.log, take(3, stream)), scheduler)

 const origin = scan(x => x + 1, 0, periodic(100))